 - You have a prior history of violence toward the victim, or someone else;

-- At the time of the offense, you were in possession of or were in control of a deadly weapon;
+- You were in possession of or were in control of a deadly weapon;

-- You were the subject of a protection order at the time you committed the offense;
+- A protection order was in effect at the time you committed the offense;

 - You physically harmed or damaged the property on which the victim lives, or to any of the victim’s personal property;

-- Before the offense, you were determined to pose a substantial risk of harm or danger to other individuals which can be evidenced by homicidal or violent behavior, or threats placing someone in fear of violence or harm.
+- Before the offense, you posed a substantial risk of harm or danger to other individuals.

 A fourth-degree felony conviction carries a maximum prison sentence of up to 18 months and up to $5,000 in fines.

-Menacing/Stalking in Ohio involves harsh and unforgiving consequences in addition to extensive prison time and exorbitant fines and fees.
-Due to the serious nature of menacing/stalking offenses, this charge could potentially be on your criminal background for the rest of your life.
+Menacing/Stalking in Ohio involves harsh and unforgiving consequences in addition to prison and exorbitant fines.
+Due to the serious nature of menacing/stalking offenses, this could potentially be on your criminal background for the rest of your life.

-If you are convicted of menacing/stalking in Ohio, other areas of your life will likely be profoundly impacted in a negative way.
-You may face having a reputation in your community as a disturbed and dangerous criminal.
-You may also face difficulty keeping or finding a job, further your education, difficulty financially, obtaining loans, maintaining professional licensures and keeping custody of your children.
+If convicted of menacing/stalking in Ohio, other areas of your life will likely be impacted.
+You face having a reputation in your community as a disturbed and dangerous criminal.
+In addition, you’ll likely have difficulty keeping or finding a job, further your education, difficulty financially, obtaining loans, maintaining professional licensures, and keeping custody of your children.